leowuniv/leowuniv/README.md

 - 👀 I’m interested in Data Science/Artificial Intelligence (AI)!
 - 🌱 I’m currently learning data models!
 - 💞️ I’m looking to collaborate on research projects!
-- 📫 How to reach me - @leowuniv
+- 📫 How to reach me - @leowuniv | Find me on linked in [here!](www.linkedin.com/in/leowuniv)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Loading...
+Find my some of my other projects below!

 [https://github.com/xPug]